-DBE Office certifies businesses capable of performing services and/or providing products which can be credited toward disadvantaged business enterprise goals on federally assisted contracts.
-These services and/or products are generally related to construction projects, transit services, professional and consultant service contracts, funded wholly or in part by FHWA, FTA, or FAA.
+As part of the Department's commitment to the Federal Disadvantaged Business Enterprise (DBE) program, the Civil Rights Division's DBE program certifies businesses capable of performing services and/or providing products which can be credited toward DBE goals on federally assisted contracts.
+These services and/or products are generally related to construction projects, transit services, Airport Concessionaire (AC), professional and consultant service contracts, funded wholly or in part by FHWA, FTA, or FAA.

-To apply for DBE/ACDBE, apply online here.
-If you are already a certified DBE/ACDBE, click here to view instructions on how to log into your profile.
+Click here to apply for DBE/ACDBE certifications.
+If you are already a certified DBE/ACDBE with the ODOT, click here to view instructions on how to log into your profile.

 The Certification Process is to ensure that only qualified small businesses that are independently owned and controlled by one or more socially and economically disadvantaged persons are certified for this program.
 Once you are certified, your firm's information will also be in the DBE Certified Directory Database.
 The bidders on projects must use certified DBE(s) from this Directory to meet project goals.

-Civil Rights provides a DBE Supportive Services Program which assists in answering questions regarding your Uniform Certification Application; provide technical assistance in areas related to business. provide training in areas of need, such as estimating, plan reading, specification reading, and business techniques; and assistance for firms in getting through the ODOT contracting process and DBE certification process.
+The Civil Rights Division provides a DBE Supportive Services Program which assists in answering questions regarding your certification; providing technical training in areas of need, such as estimating, plan reading, specification reading, and business techniques; and assisting firms in getting through the ODOT contracting process and DBE certification process.

 DBE/ACDBE Online Application